BertBeentjes/bPAD/README.md

 Installation
 ============

-The code base provided here has to be used in combination with a database.
-This database is not yet fully available.
-The way bPAD is set up, an empty database is not enough, it needs to be filled with content block templates.
-This part is under development and will be available along with the full alpha version.
-Before that, it can be requested by sending me an email.

-The development of the database coincides with the creation of a website with basic information and examples of the use of bPAD.
+Installation instructions are given with the releases.
+There is currently no installer.
+The code base is provided in combination with a prefilled database that contains everything needed to create a web site.